jasonli-git/housing-intelligence/ROADMAP.md

 - **State expansion past the Northeast**, in strong-MCD order — WI, MI, MN, ND, SD extend Milestone 14 with no geography change at all; everything else waits on the entry above.
+- **Bring-your-own-model comparison** — let a visitor point the platform at a local model of their own and see it answer the same scenarios the hosted one does, scored the same way.
+Every piece already exists and none of it is currently public: the five standardized scenarios, the deterministic figure-checking that counts fabrication rather than grading it, the rubric, and the `ModelRunner` protocol that made eight candidates interchangeable in the first place.
+Milestone 12 adds a hosted implementation of that protocol; this exposes the harness behind it.
+Two things make it harder than it sounds and are the reason it is unscheduled rather than queued: the platform is published as static artifacts with no server to run anything (Milestone 11), so the model call has to happen in the visitor's own browser or against their own endpoint, and the rubric half needs a judge, which is a paid API call the visitor would have to supply a key for.
+The deterministic half needs neither and is the honest place to start — fabrication rate against a real packet is a complete answer on its own, and it is the number Milestone 8 treated as the eligibility gate.
 - **Climate and flood-risk overlays** — the highest consumer value of anything on this list, and FEMA's National Flood Hazard Layer is free.
 Held back only because it adds a source family with different geometry semantics than any current source.